drwasho/openbazaar-documentation/03 OpenBazaar Protocol.md

 ### Web-of-trust

-The OpenBazaar web-of-trust maintains three important factors: First, it maintains strict pseudonymity through anonymizing mechanisms; second, it establishes true trust instead of identity verification; and third, it is completely decentralized.
+The _OpenBazaar_ web-of-trust maintains three important factors: First, it maintains strict pseudonymity through anonymizing mechanisms; second, it establishes true trust instead of identity verification; and third, it is completely decentralized.

-The OpenBazaar web-of-trust is used in a commercial setting.
+The _OpenBazaar_ web-of-trust is used in a commercial setting.
 Trust is used to leverage commercial risk, which involves losing money.
 Traditional identity-verifying webs-of-trust such as GPG are in purpose agnostic about the trustworthiness of the web-of-trust participants.
 That type of web-of-trust verifies the identity of its members with varying certainty.
 However, it remains to the individual to associate trust with a particular person for a particular purpose: Whether they can be trusted with money, for example [GPG identity].

-In OpenBazaar, the participants are inherently pseudonymous.
+In _OpenBazaar_, the participants are inherently pseudonymous.
 In this setting, we wish to maintain an identity for each node.
 This identity is strictly distinct from the operator's real-world identity.
 While the operator may choose to disclose the association of their real-world identity with their pseudonymous node identity, the network gives certain assurances that such pseudonymity will not be broken.
 Hence, pseudonymity is closely related to anonymity: Pseudonymity allows the creation and maintenance of an online "persona" identity with a certain history; anonymity ensures the real-world identity of the persona operator remains unassociated with the persona.
 Hence, our goal is to provide both pseudonymity and anonymity.

 A true web-of-trust is a directed graph where nodes are individuals and edges signify trust relationships.
 In contrast to identity-verifying webs-of-trust, in a true web-of-trust, edges do not signify identity verification; they signify that the edge target can be trusted in a commercial setting.
 For example, when trust is given to a vendor, it signifies that the vendor is trustworthy and will not scam buyers by not delivering goods.
 When given to a mediator, it signifies that the mediator is trustworthy will resolve conflicts between transacting parties with a neutral point of view judgment.
 And when given to a buyer, it signifies that the buyer is trustworthy and will pay the money she owes.
 Clearly, trust is not symmetric.